-Employers will also have to perfecting their brand image, amid fears that Paris and Frankfurt reportedly trying to lure thousands of jobs away from London.
+Employers will also have to perfect their brand image, amid fears that Paris and Frankfurt reportedly tried to lure thousands of jobs away from London.
 This increased competition for highly skilled workers means that other major European cities stand to gain a lot from London’s losses, so recruiters will have to work harder to prove to potential employees that working in London is a significantly more attractive option.

 It’s not all bad though

-Despite the uncertainty and worries of many, some employers are ‘standing firm’ and even in some cases upping hiring rather than decreasing it.
+Despite the uncertainty and worries of many, some employers are ‘standing firm’ and even in some cases upping the hiring rather than decreasing it.

 In financial companies in the capital, despite speculation that Brexit would bring a huge decline in recruitment, this has apparently not been the case so far.
 Reportedly, firms in London are actually increasing their intake, with the number of jobs up by nearly a third in August, compared to the same time last year.
 This might imply a shift in recruitment strategies, and hints that concerns over Brexit employment and recruitment issues have failed to materialise so far, with confidence in the city remaining “resilient”, according to City A.M.